FlailoftheLord/MicroCommands/README.md

   Make Sure you're building this on **Spigot 1.13.2**

-  NOTE: this is NOT a maven project, maven is annoyingly hard to use, and i prefer using classic style as i'm more comfortable with it.
+  NOTE: this is *NOT* a maven project.
+Maven has always been annoyingly hard to use, and i prefer using classic style as i'm more comfortable with it.

   - ProtocolLib
   http://ci.dmulloy2.net/job/ProtocolLib/